IS IT WORTH TO INSULATE A GARAGE?

 Portable Air Conditioner Installed in Garage

 Once we had the wall and ceiling insulation installed, we performed another test the next morning.
-Everything felt nice and cool, but the real test would be around 2pm.
-When 2pm hit, we started checking the temp.
+Everything felt nice and cool, but the real test would be in the afternoon.

-We ended up finding a portable air conditioner on sale at Lowes for $389.
-It’s a 13,500 BTU unit and runs off standard 120v electricity.
+So we ended up finding a 13,500 BTU portable air conditioner on sale at Lowes for $389.
 The unit came with a hose and a section of PVC material to connect the ventilation hose out a window.
-You can get a similar portable air conditioner here from Amazon too.
+You can find a similar portable air conditioner here from Amazon too.

-Here’s all the parts and tools we used to help cool our garage down to a bearable level:
+Here’s all the parts and tools you’ll need to cool your garage:

 RELATED CONTENT